9 August 2013

 The articles local Protestants think will be used are:

 - 184-2 ("Illegal production, storage, or import into Uzbekistan with a purpose to distribute or distribution of religious materials").
 Punishments are a fine of between 50 and 150 times the minimum monthly wage, "with confiscation of the religious materials";

 - 240 ("Violation of the Religion Law") Part 1 ("..unauthorised religious activity .. the organisation and conduct of special children's and youth meetings..").
-Punishments range from fines of 50 to 100 times the minimum monthly salary to administrative arrest for up to 15 days;
+Punishments range from fines of 50 to 100 times the minimum monthly salary to being jailed for up to 15 days;

 - and 241 ("Teaching religious beliefs without specialised religious education and without permission from the central organ of a [registered] religious organisation, as well as teaching religious beliefs privately").
-Punishments range from fines of 5 to 10 times the minimum monthly salary, or administrative arrest for up to 15 days.
+Punishments range from fines of 5 to 10 times the minimum monthly salary, or being jailed for up to 15 days.

 It is also expected that the Ukrainian couple may be deported.
 The court case and punishments are expected to take place at some point between now and mid-September.
 (END)